-… ..- .-. .-. .. – — .— ..- … – .. -.-. .

 If you were around in 1854, you could have leased the Abbey Hotel for a very reasonable rate.
 Thankfully there was a bar (and fixtures!)

-So maybe we skip drinks at the Four Mile House.
+So maybe we skip drinks at the Four Mile House and the Abbey.

 Speaking of telegraphs, you may have heard that after 150 years, India shut down its telegraph system in July.
 End of an era!
 Last telegram in the world!
 In fact, there was a such a fierce competition to send the very last one a week-long backlog built up.